nv-hiep/DeepLearning_Projects/Image_Caption_Generator/README.md

         - Captions (https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip)
 2. Run the notebook: Image_Caption_Generation.ipynb:
    - Data Cleaning
-   - Train a encoder-decoder model for image captioning
+   - Train an encoder-decoder model for image captioning
    - Generate the caption using an image as the input
    - Save the model and the model weight (Image_Caption_model.json and caption-model.hdf5) in directory /model
 4. Buid a webapp with Flask: